chrisx8/infra/roles/inf/postfix/READMD.md

 This role installs the Postfix mail transport agent.

+Supported OS:

-Supported OS: Supported versions of Debian and Ubuntu.
+- Supported versions of Debian and Ubuntu, or
+- RHEL-like systems, version 8 or newer